 For more information or to express your interest, please contact us.
 We will then review your CV, discuss your experience and explore the potential for working together.

-Joy Hasler is founder and a Director of Catchpoint Consultancy CIC, a registered Adoption Support Agency.
-Catchpoint are a specialist therapeutic agency offering therapy, support and training for everyone involved with children in adoptive or foster families who have experienced early trauma.
-Joy has pioneered an approach that works in partnership with parents and carers and the community around the child.
-The therapy follows a trauma recovery model with an attachment focus.
+Joy Hasler is founder and now retired director of Catchpoint Consultancy CIC, a registered Adoption Support Agency.
+Catchpoint is a specialist therapeutic agency offering therapy, support and training for everyone involved with traumatised children in adoptive families, foster care and kinship care.

 - 2001–Present: Director, Catchpoint Consultancy CIC, National